pysemtec/semantic-python-overview/subjective_notes.md

 # 404 – A General Impression of the Semantic Web World

 Reproducibility and Comprehensibiltiy seems to be a core goal of the whole semantic web idea.
 However, I discovered a surprisingly high percentage of orphaned projects.
-An incomplete list (compiled in spring 2021):
+An incomplete list (compiled since spring 2021):

 - http://www.semanticweb.org/ (time out)
 - https://www.semanticdesktop.org/